fsharp/fslang-design/RFCs/FS-1124-interfaces-with-static-abstract-members.md

 This is at the heart of F# programming.
 It is powerful because requirements can change: what is initially unparameterized may later need to become dependent on something new - even something as simple as a command-line parameter.
 In F#, when this happens, the adjustments are relatively straight-forward.
 That's the whole point.

 It is obvious-yet-crucial that **implementations of static abstract methods are not parameterizable: they are static**.
 If an implementation of a static abstract method later needs something new, something unavailable from the inputs or global state, you are stuck.
 Normal static methods can become instance methods in this situation, or take additional parameters.
 But implementations of static abstract methods can't do this, since they **must be forever static** and **must always take exactly the necessary arguments**.
-You are stuck, totally utterly stuck.
+You are stuck, totally stuck.

-This is an immense rigidity.
-It also means that starting to use IWSAMs is a major risk within your own code, especially if you can't adjust the IWSAM definitions (e.g. are implementing existing concepts): if at **any** later time part of your code becomes dependent on a new parameter, you likely have no choice but to entirely remove your use of IWSAMs (If you can edit the IWSAM definitions you can adjust to regular interfaces.
+This is an immense rigidity and means that IWSAMs live at a different "level" than the rest of application - the level of static composition.
+It also means that starting to use IWSAMs is a major risk within your own code, especially if you can't adjust the IWSAM definitions (e.g. are implementing existing IWSAMs): if at **any** later time part of your code becomes dependent on a new parameter, you likely have no choice but to entirely remove your use of IWSAMs.
+(If you can edit the IWSAM definitions you can adjust to regular interfaces.
 Or use a global mutable variable or thread local, ugh).

 To see why this matters, let's continue the example above and assume `MyType1.DoSomething` needs a new parameter `newArg`.
 As expected it now becomes an instance member.
 When using explicit function passing, the generic code doesn't need to change at all and can simply be reused:
 ```fsharp